artoolkit/ARToolKit5/README (ARToolKit for Android).txt

 Requirements:
  * Android SDK Tools, r24.4.1 (October 2015) or later recommended.
- * Development of native ARToolKit for Android applications requires Android NDK Revision 11 (December 2015).
+ * Development of native ARToolKit for Android applications requires Android NDK Revision 11 (December 2015) or later.
- * Use of the Android Studio IDE is recommended, and Android Studio project files are supplied with the ARToolKit for Android SDK.
+ * Android Studio IDE.
+Android Studio project files are supplied with the ARToolKit for Android SDK.
- * Use of the Eclipse IDE is deprecated.
-ARToolKit v5.3.2 will be the last release in which Eclipse project files are supplied with the ARToolKit for Android SDK.
  * An Android device, running Android 4.0.3 (Android API level 15) or later.
 Testing is not possible using the Android Virtual Device system.
  * A printer to print the pattern PDF images.